Who will compete in the regional finals 2020/21?

 Co-Chairman Alain Roux said: “Hake is a fish that a lot of chefs use in their restaurant, so we chose it because they weren’t going to be scared of cooking with it.
 If you look at price and quality you can do an excellent fish dish with it, and it’s also sustainable.”

-There are two chefs in reserve (should any finalists not be able to compete):
+There is one chef in reserve (should any finalists not be able to compete):

 Nathan Cornwell, The Barn at Moor Hall, Lancashire